 Super sources will power the 'smartest map on the planet.'
 But what are they?

-Earlier this month, TomTom lifted the lid on its game-changing approach to build a new mapping and geolocation data ecosystem, the TomTom Maps Platform.
+Earlier this month, TomTom lifted the lid on its game-changing approach to build a new mapping and geolocation data ecosystem, the TomTom Orbis Maps.
 Data will be key to its success, and while the company already has more than 30 years’ worth of global location data, it’s not resting on its laurels.
 The Dutch mapmaker is instead taking data sourcing to new heights with what it calls “super sources.”
 But what are they?

 “Data,” Mike Harrell, VP of Software Engineering TomTom Maps, says.
 “It’s all about the data.”